Golden Rule: Human rights

+Variations

+The Platinum Rule has been said to be stated as, "Do to others as they would have you do to them."
+Taken in the spirit of the Golden Rule, this suggests one should be familiar or at least consider the desires of the person they're interacting with.
+However, this is the flaw of the rule in that it requires one to stereotype or make broad assumptions about a stranger's interests and personality before interacting with them.
+These kind of assumptions are often erroneous and therefore a prudent person would avoid the interaction knowing their assumptions are likely incorrect.
+This rule is prohibitive to communication and prefers no interaction over any interaction with strangers.
+On occasion, stereotypes may be applied and in rare cases are largely correct.
+In those situations this rule can be applied successfully.

+On the other hand, the Platinum Rule is broadly successful when interacting with familiar people and directs that all interaction be conducted in a manner the person would like to be treated.
+This demonstrates respect and the desire to favorably regard the person one is interacting with.
+Unfortunately, this can lead to a dependent relationship, developing a psychological tendency to expect similar treatment in all relationships and avoid forming new relationships where this treatment would not exist simply from not knowing the individuals preferences.

+Despite the unusual cases stifling interaction or individuals developing a demand for this behavior from others, the Platinum Rule requires due consideration, self-control, and receiver analysis.
+Taken altogether, the Platinum Rule represents a gesture of kindness, and is an established norm in various industries, such as marketing, medical care, motivational speaking, and many others.
+As a consequence, some argue the Golden Rule is outdated, self-absorbed, and grossly fails to consider the needs of others.

 Science and economics

-There has been research published arguing that some 'sense' of fair play and the Golden Rule may be stated and rooted in terms of neuroscientific and neuroethical principles.
+Some published research argues that some 'sense' of fair play and the Golden Rule may be stated and rooted in terms of neuroscientific and neuroethical principles.

 The Golden Rule can also be explained from the perspectives of psychology, philosophy, sociology, human evolution, and economics.
 Psychologically, it involves a person empathizing with others.
 Philosophically, it involves a person perceiving their neighbor also as "I" or "self".
 Sociologically, "love your neighbor as yourself" is applicable between individuals, between groups, and also between individuals and groups.
 In evolution, "reciprocal altruism" is seen as a distinctive advance in the capacity of human groups to survive and reproduce, as their exceptional brains demanded exceptionally long childhoods and ongoing provision and protection even beyond that of the immediate family.
 In economics, Richard Swift, referring to ideas from David Graeber, suggests that "without some kind of reciprocity society would no longer be able to exist."

 Study of other primates provides evidence that the Golden Rule exists in other non-human species.